pacific-hake/hake-assessment/README.md

 <a name="debugging"></a>
 ## Debugging chunks of code and Rmarkdown text

-Run `gotest()` to enter a customized debug directory, paste the code in and run `render()`.
+Run `gotest()` to enter a customized debug directory, paste the code into the `005-test.rmd` file, save it and run `render()`.
 When done, run `goback()` to go back to the directory you were in originally.
-This works for beamer presentations as well.
+This works for all beamer presentations as well.

 **Details:**
 * If you haven't already done so in your current R session, run